agavitalis/paylite-payment-service/README.md

 - OpenAPI Specs http://localhost:8080/v3/api-docs
 - Health Checks http://localhost:8080/actuator/health

-## Pushing to dockerhub and basic docker debugging
+## Pushing to Dockerhub and basic Docker debugging
 Build the application docker image using the command if you have not done so:

 ```bash